-This page is worked the same whether you are working a cumulative or sequential report.
-It is a snapshot of the current bank statement, current outstanding checks, current deposits not on the statement.
+This page is a snapshot of the current bank statement, current outstanding checks, current deposits not on the statement.

 This page is fairly self-explanatory.
 It is another way of balancing the bank statement.
 That is all that it is - outstanding checks and deposits on this page must also be elsewhere on the report to balance the entire report.